 Ljubljana is probably the most cycle-friendly city we’ve been to so far in Europe.
-It’s compact with practically no hills, which makes it a great place to explore by bicycle.
+It’s compact, with practically no hills, which makes it a great place to explore by bicycle.

 Results from the Copenhagenize Bicycle Friendly Cities Index 2017 report.

-“Ljubljana, is the eight most bicycle friendly city in the world.”
+“Ljubljana is the eight most bicycle-friendly city in the world.”

-I hate to go on and on (but I will) about the bicycle culture in this city but it’s certainly something that is big part of it, and WE LOVE IT!
+I hate to go on and on (but I will), about the bicycle culture in this city but it’s certainly something that is a big part of it, and WE LOVED IT!
 What is cool is that you rarely see any racing bikes.
-It’s all city touring bikes, with baskets to bring their groceries etc. Even the younger professionals come to and from work on their bikes.
+It’s all city touring bikes, with baskets to bring their groceries, etc. Even the younger professionals come to and from work on their bikes.
 One thing we noticed is that there seems to be a bike designer fashion trend developing here 😊.
 You see all these beautiful bikes in an array of colours and they are gorgeous and probably cost a few euros!
 I love the nice pink one with the brown leather seat.
 Classy!

 Ljubliana is the capital of Slovenia and has only 290,000 residents.
-It’s small and easily walkable as most of its city centre is for pedestrians and bicycles only.
+It’s small and easily walkable as most of its city center is for pedestrians and bicycles only.
 The saying in Ljubljana is, “small by surface area, large by quality of life”.
 You could probably whizz around the city’s sights in a day if you really wanted to, but it’s more a place to slow down and enjoy its charm.
-As we would say down home, “la ville est vraiment faite pour flâner”.
+As we would say down-home, “la ville est vraiment faite pour flâner”.
 It’s a pleasure to have coffee or a cocktail along its riverbank and enjoy the views of both Ljubljanica or Gradaščica rivers.

-There is an incredible nice ambience in this city and we felt it instantly.
+There is an incredible nice ambiance in this city and we felt it instantly.
 It’s also very clean, has gorgeous architecture, great people and plenty of GREEN!
 Both with its tree-lined avenues and with their environment.
 In 2016 it was named Europe’s green capital .

-There are tons of restaurants, cafés and bars where you can sit and do some people watching and enjoy a nice beverage.
+There are tons of restaurants, cafés, and bars where you can sit and do some people watching and enjoy a nice beverage.
 So yes, we admit we didn’t just bike in Ljubljana!

 We quickly found this little expresso bar called Črno Zrno.
 It’s literally a hole-in-the-wall with a bit of street space outside.
 The barista exclusively serves specialty Colombian beans, roasted locally.
 He also made us his own twist on a Turkish coffee.

-The nice bar below, ŠUKLJE has a great selection of wines, drinks and great service.
+The nice bar below, ŠUKLJE has a great selection of wines, drinks, and great service.

 When Bernard stumbled across pictures of the Lolita Cafe he instantly knew that I would love to try out this place.
 It’s sleek but not overboard.
 I guess the café was nominated recently for an International Interior Design Award.
-It’s basically a dessert shop but serves a great menu of varied cafés, wines and cocktails.
+It’s basically a dessert shop but serves a great menu of varied cafés, wines, and cocktails.

 Attending Open Kitchen was certainly a highlight of our time in Ljubliana.
 Luckily we were able to attend it twice!
 Every Friday (assuming the weather is good), throughout most of the year in Ljubljana Pogačarjev trg Square, food and drink vendors throughout Ljubljana and across Slovenia set up outdoor kitchens, a concept known as Open Kitchen (or ‘Odprta Kuhna’ as the locals call it).
-It runs from 10am till late in the day.
+It runs from 10am until late in the day.
 It certainly brings many people to the Square and they gather to try different foods and drinks.
 On one Friday Bernard was drawn to the smell of gourmet style liver & onions!
 I went for a chicken dish.
-What is wonderful is they serve wine, not in plastic cups, but in real nice wine glasses.
+What is wonderful is they serve wine, not in plastic cups, but in really nice wine glasses.
 Have to love that!
 We also had varied international cuisine.
 It must take them all night to set up.
 It’s an incredible food scene to see and enjoy.

 This is the foodie + drinks place to be on Fridays!